jpontdia/common-documentation/README.md

-# Documentation - Build Environment
+# Documentation - Development Process
-Mulesoft Documentation - Development -  Build environment
+Mulesoft Documentation - Development Process

 ## Configure group-id of the project

-In order to deploy the asset in your Anypoint Exchange you must set the business group of your organization in the pom.xml file in the section groupId, example:
+In order to deploy the documentation in your Anypoint Exchange you must set the business group of your organization in the pom.xml file in the section groupId, example:

 ```xml
     <groupId>my-business-group-id</groupId>